bcgov/bcrs-shared-components/README.md

 ### 8. Create new Storybook file for your component (see others as examples)

-### 9. Create create unit test file for your component and verify locally
+### 9. Create unit test file for your component and verify locally

 ```
 npm run test:unit MyComponent